-Use the requests library and bs4.BeautifulSoup to parse our homepage for the material of each lecture.
+Use the requests library and bs4.BeautifulSoup to parse our homepage for the material of each lecture1.

-- You can use the developer tools of your browser to figure out the names and attributes of elements. - CSS selectors can be used with soup.select, or you can directly operate on the tags with soup.find/soup.find_all. - Write a download function that automatically downloads the material to a specified directory.
-For this use response.content, instead of response.text, and open(file_name, "wb") in order to directly write the binary content to a file.
-Make sure to create the directory if it does not exist and that you deal with file names which would be illegal (for example file names containing "/").
+- You can use the developer tools of your browser to figure out the names and attributes of elements. - CSS selectors can be used with soup.select, or you can directly operate on the tags with soup.find/soup.find_all. - Write a download function that automatically downloads the material of one lecture to a specified directory.
+For this use response.content, instead of response.text, and open(file_name, "wb") in order to directly write binary content (such as PDF files) to a file.
+Make sure to create the directory if it does not exist and that you deal with file names which would be illegal (for example file names containing "/"). - Extend this to automatically download the material of all lectures.